Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 ## Github IP in China

-:::{dropdown} Why is it so hard to access GitHub domain in China ?
+:::{dropdown} Why is it very slow to access GitHub domain in China ?
 :color: info
 :icon: info
 - `Github` is not blocked in China, but due to the contamination of `DNS resolution`, the access to Github domain is unusually slow in China.
 If domain name resolution points directly to the `IP address of GitHub`, that means the DNS resolution is bypassed, therefore the access to GitHub is accelerated.